AndreaDiotallevi/generative-art/README.md

-# Creative Coding & Generative Art with Javascript
+# Creative coding & generative art with Javascript

 This repository is a collection of my personal experimentations within the world of generative art.
 All the sketches have been produced with p5.js, a Javascript client-side library for creating graphic and interactive experiences, based on the core principles of Processing.

 ## What is generative art?

+## How to setup a local environment for p5.js

+## Interesting articles